microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 **Option B: `-pre`**
 **Option C: `-p`**

-These all may optionally include a trailing digit indicating the Nth release of a channel for a version of the project.
+These may optionally include a trailing digit indicating the Nth release of a channel for a version of the project.

 ***Recommendation:*** Option A and C (when necessary).